 With so many of our beloved beasts receiving cancer diagnoses these days, this is arguably the most important benefit on this list.
 So, what is the best mushroom to fight cancer in dogs?

-Turkey Tail has been an approved natural medical treatment used alongside conventional therapy for cancer since the 1980s in Japan.
+Turkey Tail has been an approved natural therapy used alongside conventional treatments for cancer since the 1980s in Japan.
 Two of the key cancer-fighting components of the turkey tail mushroom are beta-glucans called polysaccharides.
 The ones we love are Polysaccharide-K (PSK) and Polysaccharide Peptide (PSP).

 - PSP works by stimulating the body’s immune system to target and attack “oncoviruses” (tumour viruses).